suryamondal/useful_git_commands/README.md

 This creates a directory named `.git` inside `useful_git_commands` and fills it with all the necessary objects. **We, amateurs, must never cause any harm to this one.**

 ### Create a readme file:
 In git, it is must to have a `README.md` file.
 It should be in plain ASCII.
-Please follow [this link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to know how to format this file.
+Please follow [this link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to know more on how to format it with beauty.

 ### Make git to track a file:
-Git does not automatically track all the files in a repository.
+Git does not automatically track all the files in a directory.
 We need to `add` the specific files to `git`.
 A file can be added to `git` using the following command,
 ```
 git add README.md
 ```

 ### First commit:
 We have added one file to git.
-Now we need to commit it.
+Now we need to `commit` it.
 Execute the following command to commit.
 ```
 git commit -am "First Commit"
 ```
 **Note**:
-- If you do not use the `-a` flag, only the files in the staged are are committed.
+- If you do not use the `-a` flag, only the files `staged` are are committed.
 There may be situations where some modified files might be in the `unstaged` area.
 You need to execute `git add path/to/file` to bring them into staging are.
 And then commit using `git commit -m "some message"`.
 This is useful if you need to commit files separately.
 - If you do not use the `-m` flag, an editor (i.e. nano, vim, etc.) will be opened.
 Write the message there.
 Then save and exit.
 Commit is over.
 You can change the choice of default editor.

 ### Check the status of git: